 Zion National Park is one of the most spectacular places you can visit.
 The reddish stone of its canyons contrasts with the blue of the waterfalls.

-Zion National Park has three authorized camping areas, so you'll enjoy this option if nature is your thing.
+Zion National Park has three authorized camping areas, making this option ideal for those who appreciate nature.
 Ideally, if you're going camping, you'll want to be prepared and include a generator with your gear so you don't run out of batteries unexpectedly.

 Prices to visit Zion National Park in 2022 are as follows:

-Remember to go with a guide or an expert to accompany you during your visit, especially if you do not know the park.
+Remember to go with a guide or an expert to accompany you during your visit, especially if you are unfamiliar with the park.

 5. Bus Tour

-Although there are also paid options whose prices are not so high, they can go from $45 and up.
+Although there are also paid options with prices that are not too high, they can range from $45 and up.
+Since it is an open-top bus, it is best to wear sunscreen before embarking on your tour.

 6. Grand Canyon Skywalk